Find all the answers

 For work performed in State facilities, cover remains limited to services provided in the true sense of a Good Samaritan Act, as well as the support with disciplinary proceedings by the HPCSA, criminal prosecutions and inquest proceedings.

 - Good Samaritans Acts are covered by your policy, subject to benefit limits and irrespective of your scope of practice or insurance category.

-- Whereas urgent essential services, which are different to emergencies, are typically excluded from cover if performed outside of a practitioner’s usual scope of practice, we have made special provision for these to also be eligible for policy cover from 26 March 2020 until 01 September 2020, for patients cared for in the private sector and where the need for a practitioner to step outside of his or her usual scope of practice is as a result of the COVID-19 pandemic.
+- Whereas urgent essential services, which are different to emergencies, are typically excluded from cover if performed outside of a practitioner’s usual scope of practice, we have made special provision for these to also be eligible for policy cover during the COVID-19 pandemic until further notice, for patients cared for in the private sector and where the need for a practitioner to step outside of his or her usual scope of practice is as a result of the COVID-19 pandemic.